 Advertisement

 You can also purchase portable induction hobs, which come in a range of sizes, as well as single and double burner models.
-They’re a practical choice for travelling or if you’re particularly conscious of how much energy you’re using, particularly as bills have gone up significantly.
+They’re a practical choice for travelling or if you’re particularly conscious of how much energy you’re using, particularly as bills have gone up significantly in recent years.

-We've spoken to domestic white goods experts from Currys, AO.com and Appliances Direct, as well as advisors from UK Whitegoods to bring you the best induction hob suggestions, plus the best portable induction hobs to buy as tested by the BBC Good Food reviews team.
+We've spoken to domestic white goods experts from Currys, AO, Samsung, and Appliances Direct, as well as advisors from UK Whitegoods to bring you the best induction hob suggestions, plus the best portable induction hobs to buy as tested by the Good Food reviews team.

 Jump to section: